Russia's Bolshoi artists ask Putin for new attack investigation

 Media have reported Dmitrichenko’s motive was his relationship with partner Anzhelina Vorontsova, a ballerina whom other dancers said Filin had “squeezed” out of the best parts.

-In court, Dmitrichenko alleged “corruption” at the Bolshoi and accused Filin of favoritism in distributing grants.
+In court, Dmitrichenko alleged “corruption” at the Bolshoi and accused Filin of favouritism in distributing grants.
+(Reporting by Thomas Grove; editing by Andrew Roche)